While mucus isn’t considered a topic for polite conversation, it’s a natural lubricant that serves many purposes. We couldn’t live without it.

 Q: Can dry eye syndrome cause blindness?

 A: Untreated dry eye syndrome can cause severe corneal damage over time, and in very rare cases, blindness.
 Be sure to have your symptoms addressed by a dry eye optometrist to prevent corneal damage and preserve your healthy vision.
-Call Pacific Eye Doctors to schedule your eye exam today.
+Call Pacific Eye Doctors to schedule your eye test today.